Zoe Matthews: International career

 Matthews is eligible to represent the United States and Jamaica internationally.
-In 2022, she trained with the United States under-15 and under-16 teams as well as the Jamaica national team as a 15-year-old.
+In 2022, she trained with the United States under-15 and under-16 teams.
+The same year, she was called up to the Jamaica national team at age 15 by head coach Lorne Donaldson.
 She played a friendly tournament with the United States under-16s in 2023, scoring in a pre-tournament friendly against hosts France and starting in the final with high school teammate Kennedy Fuller.
 She trained with the United States under-18 and under-19 teams in 2024 and 2025.
+She was called into a development camp, training concurrently with the senior national team, in January 2026.